obiwankenoobi/JS-for-humans/lib/event_loop.md

 # The event loop

-The event loop is the magic behind Javascript.
+The event loop is one of the magics behind Javascript.
 There is a lot of very technical ways to describe the event loop and I am sure google would be happy to give you the super technical explanation.

 I will try to explain it in human language.

+The event loop is a tool inside [libuv](http://docs.libuv.org/en/v1.x/) which we get inside any Javascript program for free, and it's live in our enviroment.
+To understand it's proposes you should be familiar with the Call Stack.

-You can think about the event loop as an engine run nonstop on your program environment, to understand it proposes you should be familiar with the Stack.
-A stack is a data structure, it is similar to a queue except it follows a LIFO or last in first out order..
-Javascript is a single threaded language, therefore can only run one task at once.
+The Call Stack is a part of the engine which run our Javascript code.
+In Chrome it will be the V8 engine, in other browsers it will be something else.
+The Call Stackt is a data structure, it is similar to a queue except it follows a LIFO or last in first out order.
+It's all job is to invoke the top task it have.
+Javascript is a single threaded language, therefore - We have only one stack!
+So we can only run one task every time.
 It means when you have a code looking like this:

 ```js
 function foo() {